Proposify Blog - Business, Process, Sales, Leads, Proposals and More

 1. Proposify

-Our platform integrates with Salesforce, HubSpot, and other CRMs so your sales data always stays in sync.
+Our platform integrates with Salesforce, HubSpot, and other CRMs, keeping your sales data always in sync.
 Our approval workflows and version history help you avoid costly errors, while engagement analytics show you the moment a prospect opens and views your quote.
-And with built-in, legally valid e-signatures, clients can sign right away, no extra steps needed.
+And with built-in, legally valid e-signatures, clients can sign right away, no extra steps or software needed.

 Unlike other quoting platforms, we don’t just help you send documents; we help you understand how they perform.
 You can see who viewed your quote, what sections they spent the most time on, and when they dropped off.
-This visibility makes it easier to follow up with the right message at the right time, giving your team an edge in closing deals.
+Your team gets the full picture, so every decision about next steps and follow-up is based on data rather than guesswork.

 Key Features